latifabs26/RAG-AGENT/README.md

 - **ChromaDB**: Vector database with metadata storage
 - **LangChain**: Framework for enhanced RAG capabilities

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with appropriate tests
-4. Update documentation if needed
-5. Submit a pull request

-## License

-This project is open source.
-Please check the repository for license details.

 ## Support

 For issues and questions: